wagtail/wagtail/docs/contributing/developing.rst

     git clone https://github.com/torchbox/wagtail.git
     cd wagtail

-With your preferred virtualenv activated, install the Wagtail package in development mode:
+With your preferred virtualenv activated, install the Wagtail package in development mode with the included testing and documentation dependencies:

 .. code-block:: sh

-    python setup.py develop
+    pip install -e .[testing,docs]

 Install the tool chain for building static assets: